Daritoess/hangman-game/README.md

 # hangman-game
-a simple c implementation app hangman game;
+a simulation of hangman-game in c;

 ---
 ## how to run